What is Rewards ROI - Action Value

 Another example, say you offer a Free Range Bucket reward.
 You know that when a customer comes in to redeem it, they typically spend $20 because they purchase a drink (~ $5) and a medium bucket (~$12).
 You'd set the Action Value to $17.00.
 If 10 customers redeem it, your total Reward Value would show $170.00.

 Another example, say you offer a spend $50 on golf shop merch get $5 off.
 You know that when a customer comes in to redeem it, they are going to spend at least $50.
-You'd set the Action Value to $50.00.
-If 10 customers redeem it, your total Reward Value would show $500.00.
+You'd set the Action Value to $45.00 or higher if you know they typically spend more when they get this type of reward.
+If 10 customers redeem it, your total Reward Value would show $450.00.

 When Should You Update It?